 I send mine manually, but you might want to send them via your marketing automation system.
 I also send direct manual followups to people who don’t respond the first time (or second).

-For 2018 onward, I’ve switched mine from quarter to annual—because as a consultant and coach, I’m directly interacting with clients already.
+For 2018 onward, I’ve switched mine from quarterly to annual—because as a consultant and coach, I’m directly interacting with clients already.
 In contrast, agencies’ clients tend to be somewhat more removed from the owner of the agency (versus me as the owner/deliverer) and in my experience agencies that do them quarterly have the most success.

 It’s worth sending client satisfaction surveys to all of the clients your agency worked with in a given quarter, except for those who are brand new—I don’t send them to new clients, such as people who have been clients less than a month.